-As customers issues get more complex - as a result of factors such as multi-country operations, regulations, and more demanding markets, Sales increasingly need to use specialist consultants to help explore the true issues, devise options for change and solutions, and help implement them.
-Sales can talk to these points and may well do a lot of the related work, however, it rarely is efficient or wise to have them spend most of their time gathering information, analysing issues and developing detailed recommendations for change.
-Thus, why commercial organisations use virtual or dedicated expertise to go into prospects and customers and run a magnifying glass over everything related to issues they believe exist.
+As customers' issues get more complex - as a result of factors such as multi-country operations, regulations, and more demanding markets - Sales increasingly need to use specialist consultants to assess the true issues and options for change, in addition to the classic implementation role they manage.
+Sellers discuss issues however, it's rarely efficient or effective for them to spend much of their time gathering complex information, deeply analysing issues and developing detailed recommendations for change.
+That's why commercial organisations sometimes use virtual or dedicated expertise with customers to run a magnifying glass over everything related to issues they believe exist.

 Such pre-sales consultancy can constitute different forms in different industries, ranging from being the spearhead into large prospects (management consultancy type skills combined with sales ethos) through to 'techies' who working to Sales in putting together a technical solution.